ploomber/projects/guides/first-pipeline/_source.md

 You can see that our pipeline has a defined execution order.

-**Note:** This is a simple three-task pipeline, but Ploomber can manage arbitrarily complex pipelines and dependencies among tasks.
+**Note:** This is a sample predifined five-task pipeline, Ploomber can manage arbitrarily complex pipelines and dependencies among tasks.

 ## Running the pipeline